AngeliqueDawnbringer/node-acme-lambda/README.md

       - arn:aws:s3:::${self:provider.environment.S3_CERTIFICATE_BUCKET}/some-underlying-folder/some-cert-name/*
 ```
 This will allow you to only download the pem files of that specific cert and NOTHING else!
 You can't delete them, you can't modify them.
 You can only download them.
 Easy right!
 Oh, and you don't need to store credentials on the server either!
 It is all there when using InstanceRoles (or task-roles etc, or lambda-execution-roles.
 All the same thing, just different underlying systems)

+- You said just wait! when dealing with: Too many requests:
+Are you working in a large environment with tons of other users who also try to download certificates for a particular same dev/prod domain?
+Try and get the domain whitelisted or limits increased.
+Let's Encrypt and others do offer this.
+But normally for just specific accounts.
+And otherwise, you know what, you can (when working in the same company as me...)
+Ask me for help, since I do have one of those whitelisted accounts (and no!
+I do not share credentials or keys with you...
+You were supposed to implement this ages ago! and renewal is excluded from the limits!).

 # Current version
 This version only supports ACMEv1 not ACMEv2.
 Larry Anderson has implemented a NodeJS 8.10 version that supports ACMEv2.